datasylum/datasylum/datasylum-gameplay/gameplay.md

     Winning teams receive their rewards in a form of an equivalent of $SAND.
 The rewards are paid out in equal parts to each player of the winning team.
-2.  **Unofficial games**&#x20;
+2.  **Unofficial games**

     The players can also arrange games at any time to compete for a reward that the competing teams agree on.
 Unofficial games require services of an official referee.
-The role of the referee is to oversee the game and warrant the transactions of the tokens.&#x20;
+The role of the referee is to oversee the game and warrant the transactions of the tokens.

+    {% hint style='info' %}
+    Important info: this note needs to be highlighted
+    {% endhint %}

-    Failure to transfer the funds on the side of the losing player will result in a permanent ban from the game and devaluation of any tokens in the player's possesion.&#x20;
+    Failure to transfer the funds on the side of the losing player will result in a permanent ban from the game and devaluation of any tokens in the player's possesion.